 Once ready to use, continue to store the sugar with the split vanilla bean.

-Most home cooks agree that it takes about 2 to 3 weeks for the natural vanilla flavor to completely infuse into the sugar.
+Most home cooks agree that it takes about 2 to 3 weeks for the natural vanilla flavor to infuse into the sugar completely.
 If you need vanilla sugar before that 2- to 3-week mark, see the recommended substitutions below.

 If kept dry in an airtight container, your homemade vanilla sugar has an extremely long shelf life as does the vanilla bean used to flavor it.
 You can always have vanilla sugar on hand if as you use it, you refill to the container with more sugar occasionally.
 The vanilla bean will continue to add flavor to the newly added sugar as long as it is still fragrant.

 Use 1 tablespoon of your homemade vanilla sugar for every packet called for in the recipe.

 If you can’t wait for your vanilla sugar to be ready to use, you can use 1 teaspoon vanilla extract in your recipe’s batter, note that it does impart a small hint of color.
 If the vanilla sugar is sprinkled on top of the baked goods, then use regular, granulated sugar.